How C-Suite Cultural Diversity Executive Expertise Drive Profits & a Competitive Edge

 Fortunately organizational leaders are beginning to realize that taking a laissez faire attitude towards demographic changes is a mistake.
 While they do not fully understand the need for training in order to help people get along better or the merits of a full fledge diversity initiative, they understand that the gap that baby boomer retirement will cause and the importance of doing things differently for the sake of succession planning.
 In fact, for the first time an economic downturn like the one we are presently experiencing does not appear to have significantly curtailed diversity and inclusion resources directed at talent acquisition and management.

-A Cultural Diversity Executive in the Leadership Drives Profit
+Cultural Diversity Leadership Drives Profit

 Cultural diversity in the workplace drives profit and increases innovation, which are key factors in gaining a competitive edge in the marketplace.
 One of several research studies supporting the profitability of cultural diversity is the publication Does Diversity Pay?: Racial Composition of Firms and the Business Case for Diversity (Herrings, 2005)[iii].
 Herrings systematically pulled apart 1996-1997 National Organizations Survey data from 251 for-profit United States business organizations.
 The companies provided information about the racial composition of their full-time workforces, their sales revenue, their number of customers, their market share, and their profitability.